devonwigle/rancid-tomatillos/README.md

 ### Overview

 This two week project was built with React.js.
 Users can browse a selection of movies on the home page and search a by movie title or filter by genre.
-When a user clicks on a movie, they will be taken to a page with that movies indiviudal details.
+When a user clicks on a movie, they will be taken to a page with that movie's indiviudal details.

 ### Technologies Used